 Audit manager engagement

 The Company Hierarchy will give you visibility into whether or not your managers are doing their jobs.
 Key roles for all managers include effectively leading their teams to success and increasing engagement so people actually want to stay with the company.
-Studies have shown the employee engagement is directly related to how engaged their managers are in their own jobs.
+Studies have shown that employee engagement is directly related to how engaged their managers are in their own jobs.
 Identify engagement issues with your managers by making sure the rating progress and coaching tips for their team's goals are at about 80%.
-This way you know that they're taking the time to give feedback to each employee on a regular basis.
+This way you know that they are taking the time to give feedback to each employee on a regular basis.
 In Version 2.0 we'll also give you the ability to see whether or not managers are having 1:1 meetings with their employees.